UPPMAX/uppmax_intro_python/docs/morning_session/lecture.md

 * Developed by Guido van Rossum in the early 1990s
 * Named after the British comedy group "Monty Python",  not after the reptile
-* Why Python and not Perl, Java, C++, ...?
 * Python is available for all operating systems for free
 * Python is easy to learn (not master)
-    * Has a fantastic ecosystem of packages for scientific computing
+* Has a big ecosystem of packages for scientific computing
-    * Has a huge and great community
+* Has a big community
 * Commonly used in many scientific fields

 ## Getting Started